Wired (film): Plot

 Intercut within all of this, Judy talks to Bob Woodward about making a book all about John Belushi's life.
 At first he isn't sure about doing it, but then decides to go ahead.
 He interviews Judy, Arnie, and Cathy about their experiences with John, but Bob begins to focus more on why John wanted to go on drugs.
 Seen by John and Angel, John tries to get himself to talk to Bob.
-After talking with Dan, Bob heads to John's room at the Chateau Marmont where he tries to piece together the mindset of John's final night alive was like.
+After talking with Dan, Bob heads to John's room at the Chateau Marmont where he tries to piece together what the mindset of John's final night alive was like.
 John and Angel make a bet: if John wins a pinball game (on a pinball machine themed after The Blues Brothers), he'll live.
 Sadly he loses, but gets to talk to Bob before he ultimately passes on.
 Bob and John argue over the latter's drug usage, with Bob pointing out Judy being hurt by his actions, while John explains the pressure the film and television industries had put on him.
 When the time passes, John tells Bob to "breathe for him," just as he passes on in Bob's mind, leaving him speechless after learning of the ironic toxicity of the comedic environment.
-Audio of an interview with Cathy has her asked if the two ever had a sexual relationship, which she replys "No, he loved his wife".
+Audio of an interview with Cathy has her asked if the two ever had a sexual relationship, which she replies, "No, he loved his wife".
 The movie ends with John Belushi as Joe Cocker singing "You Are So Beautiful" on SNL as the title "Wired" forms over the scene.